Welcome to Lost Oak Winery's Blog.

 - Fabulous outdoor tours limited to 10 guests.

 - During events, we will be serving wine through our outside bars to avoid too many guests loitering in close quarters.

-- If you choose to use your own chairs, you may sit out in the lawn beyond the Lost Oak seating area.
-We ask that you maintain social distancing, 6 feet between chairs.
+- If you choose to use your own chairs, you may sit out on the lawn.

 - We encourage contactless payment.